lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Use of Prefix for attack mitigation {#sec-cons-prefix}

 The Prefix value specified in {{sec-label-and-ctx}} allows for cautious implementers to wrap their existing Traditional `Verify()` implementations with a guard that looks for messages starting with this string and fail with an error -- i.e. this can act as an extra protection against taking a composite signature and splitting it back into components.
 However, an implementation that does this will be unable to perform a Traditional signature and verification on a message which happens to start with this string.
-The designers accepted this trade-off.

 ## Policy for Deprecated and Acceptable Algorithms